-where P{TOT} is the total power dissipation, $R{DS(ON)}$ is the resistance of each FET, and $I{OUT(RMS)}$ is the RMS output current being applied to each winding. $I{OUT(RMS)}$ is equal to the approximately 0.7x the full-scale output current setting.
-The factor of 4 comes from the fact that there are two motor windings, and at any instant two FETs are conducting winding current for each winding (one high-side and one low-side).
-Remember that the DRV8821 has two stepper motor drivers, so the power dissipation of each must be added together to determine the total device power dissipation.
+- P{TOT} is the total power dissipation.

+- R{DS(ON)} is the resistance of each FET.

+- I{OUT(RMS)} is the RMS output current being applied to each winding.

+$I{OUT(RMS)}$ is equal to approximately 0.7x the full-scale output current setting.
+The factor of 4 comes from the fact that there are two motor windings, and at any instant two FETs are conducting winding current for each winding (one high side and one low side).
+Remember that the DRV8823 has two stepper motor drivers, so the power dissipation of each must be added together to determine the total device power dissipation.

-The maximum amount of power that can be dissipated in the DRV8821 is dependent on ambient temperature and heatsinking.
-The thermal dissipation ratings table in the datasheet can be used to estimate the temperature rise for typical PCB constructions.
+The maximum amount of power that can be dissipated in the DRV8823 depends on ambient temperature and heatsinking.
+Use the thermal Dissipation Ratings to estimate the temperature rise for typical PCB constructions.

 Note that $R{DS(ON)}$ increases with temperature, so as the device heats, the power dissipation increases.
-This must be taken into consideration when sizing the heatsink.
+Take this into consideration when sizing the heatsink.